Southern Yakutia (Sakha)

 treasure that can never be taken away from us.
 At least we know where we were,

-add to our experiences.”
+our experiences.”

 “I disagree.”